 IG: The big public procurement amount is much bigger than 500 million, maybe billions.
 We don't know the details.

-SS: The point is we should be spending it on not repurchasing stuff that's been done many times over but maybe doing things in a different way.
+SS: The point is we should be spending it on not repurchasing stuff that's been done many times over but maybe doing things differently.

 IG: In a new way, or maybe more based on science for instance.
 I am very much a fan of developing a product that has some kind of routine inside, which for instance they do in the medical field in Norway.
 There is a lot of great things there.

 SS: Your platform for the industries is called "Factory Mind".
 How does the whole thing work?
-How does one get on the factory mind?
+How does one get factory mind?

 SS: Have you ensured that people become self-sufficient?
 That eventually they are, what shall I say, also committed to this innovation and the new way of doing things?